HISTORY THAT CONTINUES...

 The best is yet to come!

 The hotel found new owners in early 2021.
-After finishing up restorations throughout the building and adding a few modern amenities to the overnight stay rooms, the building is set to be fully open to the public in Spring of 2021.
-We can't wait to share the hotel with the city of Hermann and anyone who visits!
+After finishing up restorations throughout the building and adding a few modern amenities to the overnight stay rooms, the building reopened to the public for tours in fall of 2021.
+As of fall of 2022, the hotel is now once again welcoming overnight guests -- we are pleased to be sharing the hotel with the city of Hermann and anyone who visits!